mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/upgrade/index.md

 ## Prerequisites

-Before you begin, ensure you have:
+Before you begin:

-- Kaptain 1.2.0 installed on a Konvoy cluster.
+- Install Kaptain 1.2.0 on a Konvoy cluster.
-- The existing cluster meets the criteria listed in the [installation documentation][install].
+- Ensure the existing cluster meets the criteria listed in the [installation documentation][install].

-## Upgrade Kaptain
+- [Download][download] the `kubeflow-1.4.0_1.3.0.tgz` tarball from the support website.

-* Ensure the following base addons that are needed by Kaptain are enabled in your Konvoy cluster:
+- Ensure the following base addons that are needed by Kaptain are enabled in your Konvoy cluster:

     ```yaml
     - configRepository: https://github.com/mesosphere/kubernetes-base-addons
       configVersion: stable-1.20-4.3.0